 Defective roadway design lawsuits often involve pursuing claims against state and local governments, though they might also require legal action against private contractors.
 We're comfortable with these complicated lawsuits and can point to many successful claims we've pursued against government entities.

-If you need a lawyer with experience in defective roadway design cases in or around Los Angeles, Orange County or Long Beach, California, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you need a lawyer with experience in defective roadway design cases in or around Redondo Beach, Torrance, of throughout Los Angeles County, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.